-- Hash function: Refers to a function that is mapping any length of the character string to the fixed length of the binary character string.
+- GSSL Certificate Validation Key(Public Key): Refers to electronic information included in the Certificate and used to validate the GSSL Certificate. - Hash function: Refers to a function that is mapping any length of the character string to the fixed length of the binary character string.
 It produces results with methods of cutting and substituting data or changing the position and these results are called hash values.
 A hash function is one of the important functions applied in the integrity, certification, and non-repudiation of data. - Internet Corporation for Assigned Name and Numbers(ICANN): Refers to the organization established in 1998, composed of Internet business, technical, academic, and user organizations.
-It plays a role in coordinating tasks such as IP address space allocation, protocol parameter specification, and root server system management. - National Intelligence Service: The Chief Management/Control Authority in national Cyber Security in South Korean governmental/public information systems. - Object Identifier(OID): Refers to the basic information of GSSL Certificates such as Subscriber(DN), issuer, version, etc., additionally includes algorithm, Certificate policy, key usage, and Certificate properties.
-The target expressed by information is called an object.
-The method of assigning a unique number to each object is used to identify these objects without overlapping, it is called OID. - Online Certificate Status Protocol(OCSP): Refers to the protocol that is used to verify the Certificate status in real time without obtaining Certificate Revocation List(CRL). - Subject: Refers to the unique name of the owner written in the certificate. - Subscriber : Refers to an organization or a group receiving a Certificate issued by a Certification Authority(CA). - OV certificate: TLS certificate issued through verification of both identity and domain ownership of the applicant, and the verified information is displayed on the certificate so that can confirm the ownership of the site.
+It plays a role in coordinating tasks such as IP address space allocation, protocol parameter specification, and root server system management. - National Intelligence Service: The Chief Management/Control Authority in national Cyber Security in South Korean governmental/public information systems. - Object Identifier(OID): Refers to the basic information of GSSL Certificates such as the Subscriber (DN), issuer, version, and etc. Additionally, it includes details like the algorithm, certificate policy, key usage, and certificate properties.
+The information represented by these details is referred to as an "object."
+The method used to assign a unique number to each object, ensuring no overlap, is called an Object Identifier (OID)" - Online Certificate Status Protocol(OCSP): Refers to the protocol that is used to verify the Certificate status in real time without obtaining Certificate Revocation List(CRL). - Subject: Refers to the unique name of the owner written in the certificate. - Subscriber : Refers to an organization or a group receiving a Certificate issued by a Certification Authority(CA). - OV certificate: TLS certificate issued through verification of both identity and domain ownership of the applicant, and the verified information is displayed on the certificate so that can confirm the ownership of the site.